 Disclaimers Must Appear on Mass Mailings

-Candidates for a covered board that pay for certain advertisements – including mass mailings, door hangers, flyers, posters, over-sized campaign buttons, bumper stickers, or print advertisements – must include the following disclaimer statements printed in at least 12-point font:
+Candidates for a covered board that pay for certain advertisements – including mass mailings, door hangers, flyers, posters, over-sized campaign buttons, bumper stickers, or print advertisements – must include the following disclaimer statements printed in at least 14-point bold font:

 “Financial disclosures are available at sfethics.org.”